 I hope to assist those interested in landscape architecture by providing general information about the stages of design projects.
 The stage names and terminology may differ from country to country and region to region but there is a common process of managing a project through stages.

-Before, the landscape architect gets to the exciting part of designing the project there are few stages that often occur prior to putting pen to paper.
-The client has contacted you and agree to provide a fee or proposal for landscape architecture services.
+Before the landscape architect gets to the exciting part of designing the project there are few stages that often occur prior to putting pen to paper.
+The client has contacted you and agrees to provide a fee or proposal for landscape architecture services.

 1 Project Inception & Initiation

 During the initial consultation (phone call or meeting), the landscape architect will have their first conversations with the client about their project including location, size, initial ideas, uses, budget, timeline.
 For large or government projects this stage may be in the form of a brief.
 A brief is a document that is provided by the client that includes important information about the project and those who are involved

 After the client has provided the information the landscape architect then provides a return brief or proposal.
 This can be one-two pages or it can be 100 pages depending on the type of project and the budget involved.

 The return brief/proposal sets out what the landscape architect understands what the project entails (ideas, use requirements, etc), what the landscape architect will provide (scope and deliverables), who will assist in the design of the project (team/people), who else may be involve consultant services (architecture, surveying, arborist, horticulturist, engineers, water feature consultant, lighting designer, etc), the fee (how much the services will cost) and the possible program (the time it will take).

 1C Project Understanding and Research